-Starbucks uses an exclusive Mastrena coffee machine to make its Signature Dark Espresso Roast blend for its espresso and Espresso Con Panna beverages on the menu.
+Starbucks uses super-automatic machines called the Mastrena coffee machine to make its Signature Dark Espresso Roast blend for its espresso and Espresso Con Panna beverages on the menu.
 The Mastrena is produced by a Switzerland company called Thermoplan AG.

 The Mastrena costs tens of thousands of dollars to own and is exclusive to Starbucks, so you couldn’t buy it even if you wanted to unless you find one second-hand.
-Fortunately, to make Starbucks-quality espresso at home, you can shop plenty of more cost-effective coffeemakers instead!
+Fortunately, to make Starbucks quality coffee at home, you can shop plenty of more cost-effective coffeemakers instead!

 When the coffee from your favorite pot starts tasting weird, many people assume their coffeemaker is on the fritz.
 While that could be the case, it might also be that…

 Whether you’re already an owner of a Keurig coffee machine or are looking to purchase one, you want to make sure to get your money’s worth.
 Depending on what model…